 - if sanitation is a sign of economic development then perhaps Japan has gone too far!

-- most useful function (flush) not obvious to non-Japanese speakers
+- most useful function (flush) is not obvious to non-Japanese speakers

 Restaurant ticket machines

-- most popular dishes usually shown as photos at top (easy for non-Japanese speakers)
+- most popular dishes are usually shown as photos at the top (easy for non-Japanese speakers)

-- side dishes and drinks shown as text below (lower priority)
+- side dishes and drinks are shown as text below (lower priority)